Monday, 17 December 2018 16:46

 Mandated wages, tax increases?

-NMBC is working with others on a voter education effort to oppose the proposed 19% mill levy increase that Albuquerque Public Schools (APS) is seeking.
+NMBC is working hard on a voter education effort on a proposed 19% mill levy increase that Albuquerque Public Schools (APS) is seeking.
 The decision has already passed the school board and will go to voters via a mail-in election in early 2019.
 The proposed 4.7% property tax increase would occur annually in addition to the 3% property value increase that causes property taxes to go up every year.

 APS has a long list of “reasons” they want more of your hard earned dollars, but the truth is they are overspending at your expense.
 APS is currently using millions of tax dollars on administrative projects and a new event facility which are dollars that won’t go to teachers or education.